One of the most commonly asked and frequently searched questions is: How are call centers different from BPOs?

 BPO (Business Process Outsourcing) and call/contact center are frequently used interchangeably.
 People often confuse the services both offer and treat them as if they’re the same thing.
 Even though these terms might seem related, they are not the same.
 Here, we’ll help you learn more about the definitions, fundamental differences, and similarities between call centers and BPO service providers to make more informed selections as you outfit your facility with new technology and prepare to outsource to fulfill customer demands.

 What are Contact Centers?

-Most often, a contact center is an in-house, centralized facility that handles communications-related operations.
-A company uses an inbound call center to answer client requests for product or service support or information.
-Although the modern contact centers include everything from email to chat and instant messaging tools and video calling, the main focus is telecommunications.
-On the other hand, contact centers can be utilized for various functions, including research, customer service, technical support, medical advice, and more.
+A contact center is often an in-house, centralized facility that handles communications-related operations to answer client requests for product or service support or information.
+Although the modern contact centers include everything from email to chat, instant messaging tools, and video calling, the main focus is telecommunications.
+Contact centers may also be utilized for other functions, including research, customer service, technical support, medical advice, and more.